 Children and young people are by nature curious about the opposite sex.
-However, where a child is in a position of power, or has responsibility over another child (as in a babysitting arrangement) and abuses that trust through some sexual activity, then this is abusive.
+However, where a child is in a position of power, has responsibility over another child (as in a babysitting arrangement) and abuses that trust through some sexual activity, then this is abusive.
 Where one child introduces another child to age-inappropriate sexual activity or forces themselves onto a child, this is abusive.
-This is sometimes referred to as Peer-on-Peer Abuse or Child on Child Abuse.
 Such situations will be taken as seriously as if an adult were involved, because the effects on the child victim can be as great.

-When such an instance occurs, they will be investigated by the statutory authorities in the same way as if an adult were involved, although it is likely that the perpetrator may also be regarded as a victim in their own right, as they may have also been abused.
+When such an instance occurs, they are investigated by the statutory authorities in the same way as if an adult were involved, though it is likely that the perpetrator would also be regarded as a victim in their own right, as they may have also been abused.
 It cannot be assumed that young people will grow out of this type of behaviour, as most adult sex offenders started abusing in their teens or even younger.
 Allegations against adults at risk will be investigated by the statutory authorities.
 If the alleged perpetrator is unable to understand the significance of questions put to them or their replies, they can access support from an 'appropriate' adult whilst they are being questioned.
 This role can be filled by a range of people, such as a family member, carer, social worker, etc. In court, adults at risk may be allowed to be assisted by an intermediary or give evidence through a live link.